aarentai/How-to/environment.md

 ### Overview
 Environment variables are dynamic values which affect the processes or programs on a computer.
 Environment variables can be created, edited, saved, and deleted and give information about the system behavior.
 It can influences how running computer processes behave.

+`.bashrc` defines the settings for a user **when running a subshell**.
+Add custom configurations to this file to make parameters available in subshells for a specific user.

+`.bash_profile` defines the settings for a user **when running a login shell**.
+Add custom configurations to this file to make parameters available to a specific user when running a login shell.

 ### Common Environment Variable
 |      Variable      |                                                                                                                             Description                                                                                                                             |                                                                                              Example                                                                                              |
 |:------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|